robertu94/robertu94.github.io/content/learning/writing.markdown

 + What is the purpose of your document?
 What is the argument presented by your document?
 Does the argument support your purpose or is their missing or extraneous information?
 {.activity}

+# Writing Scientific Papers

+So what is the argument of scientific papers?
+Scientific papers argue for their own acceptance by the community.
+Papers ought to be accepted if and only if they are *interesting*, *novel*, *important*, *self-contained*, and *correct*.
+*Interesting* speaks to the technical challenge/intellectual merit of the work and is most frequently addressed in the "problem formulation", "design", and "evaluation" sections of the paper.
+*Novel* speaks how the work innovates compared to its peers and is most frequently addressed in the related work section of the paper.
+*Importance* speaks to the meaningfulness of the work and to its broader impacts and is most frequently addressed in the "introduction", "evaluation", and "conclusion" sections of the paper.
+*Self-contained* speaks to the interpret-ability and reproduce-ability of the work and is most frequently addressed in the "background", "methodology" and "evaluation" sections of the paper.
+*Correct* speaks to the methodology  of the work and is most frequently addressed in a "methods" section where you include the boring but necessary details to reproduce your work (e.g. OS version, Compiler version etc...) but also the "evaluation" section as you explain each experiment.

+It is important to note that each of these topics is discussed at multiple points in the paper.
+The order that you make the case for your paper may not necessarily be a strict ordering of topics from interesting to novel, to important, etc...
+The topics may be intermingled in order to optimize the ordering of the paper to reduce forward references or to combine treatments of similar topics.
+However, do not be afraid to repeat yourself some.
+Some repetition encourages that a topic is available where different readers may look for it.

+Beyond these criterion, the best papers are also *enjoyable*, *concise*, and *skim-able*.
+No one enjoys reading a overly long or dry paper Appropriate use of varying style and format, and in some cases a vibrant illustrative metaphor or playful title can help reduce the imposing nature of a ``wall of text'' to make the paper more enjoyable.
+Lastly, one of my first managers told me early on that ``your manager thinks in pictures'' which I also think describes many scientists and speaks to the *skim-ablity* of paper.
+The idea being that when we study how experts in their fields read documents we find that they seldom read top to bottom; they jump straight to the sections that will impact them.
+Therefore, skim-able papers can be read in two un-intuitive ways:

+1. By reading only the figures and captions (or formula in math heavy venues) in the paper without missing the key ideas of the paper.
+2. By reading only the first sentences of every paragraph.

+## Aside: Writing Journal Extensions

+In computer science specifically, there is the notion of a journal extension.
+These are longer versions of papers that are published in journals after a conference paper is published.
+Generally these need to have at least 30% new content relative to the original.

+I have two pet-pieves about journal extensions:

+1. Always provide a diff from the original conference paper to the journal extension -- this makes it far easier for the reviewer to judge if you have provided sufficient new material.
+2. Always re-write the sections of the paper where the arguments has changed on account of your new extensions.
+This should almost certanly happen in the introduction, conclusion, and evaluation, but other sections may need to change as well.

 # Using Evidence